tumblr/docs/npf-spec.md

 - Attributions for video content will try to be an artist/author name and title, if available.
 - Attributions for audio content will be "Listen on [provider name]" (ex.
 "Listen on Bandcamp") for all audio providers except SoundCloud, in which case it is only "Listen on" and expected to be appended with the SoundCloud logo by the client.

+## Post Content Limits

+### Overall Post size limit

+There is an overall limit of 1MB (one megabyte) to a Post's total size.
+Theoretically this is 1 million characters, but since the NPF JSON itself takes up character space when stored, in practice the total limit is probably closer to 900,000 characters.

+### Total Content Blocks Limit

+The maximum number of total content blocks allowed in a single post is 1,000.

+### Text Blocks

+The maximum number of text blocks allowed in a single post is 1,000.

+#### Text Block Length

+The maximum character length (not byte length) of a text block is 4096 characters.
+This includes multibyte characters such as emoji.

+Note that because of the 1MB total post content size limit, it is not possible to have all 1,000 allowable text blocks have 4,096 characters each.
+This is intentional.

+#### Text Block Subtypes

+There are no limits to the number or variance of text block subtypes.

+#### Inline Mentions

+The maximum number of mentions is 50.
+This is to help prevent spam and abuse.

+#### Inline links

+The maximum number of inline links is 100.
+This is to help prevent spam and abuse.

+#### Other Inline Formatting

+There is no limit to the amount of text that can be bold, italic, small, or strikethrough.

+### Link Blocks

+The maximum number of link blocks allowed in a single post is 10.

+### Image Blocks

+The maximum number of image blocks allowed in a single post is 10.

+### Video Blocks

+The maximum number of video blocks allowed in a single post is 10.
+This includes native tumblr video and third party video.

+#### Native Tumblr Videos

+The maximum number of native (uploaded) tumblr video blocks allowed in a single post is 1.

+#### Audio Blocks

+The maximum number of audio blocks allowed in a single post is 10.
+This includes native tumblr audio and third party audio.

+### Ask/Answer limits

+Asks and Answers have more restrictive limits for anti-abuse reasons.

+For Asks:

+- For anonymous asks: *only* text blocks are allowed.
+- For non-anonymous asks:
+    - No video blocks are allowed, either native or external.
+    - No link blocks are allowed.
+Users can still add inline links in text blocks.
+    - Other block types are supported, but any image media will be blurred in asks from blogs you do not follow.

+Answers obey the same limits as the usual post content limits above, but note that the count includes the content in the Ask blocks.
+For example, if the Ask includes 4 image blocks, the Answer can add up to 6 image blocks before hitting the limit of 10.

 ## Mapping NPF Post Content to Legacy Post Types